Thiago-FR/angular-python/backend/README.md

 ## Testes desenvolvidos: <a name="tdd"></a>

-Foi realizado alguns teste unitários na camada Model e Service.
+Foi realizado alguns teste unitários na camada Model.

 ### Testes <a name="tdd-1"></a>